ErizDotDev/LearningNotes/dotnet-core-development/csharp/fundamentals/functional-techniques.md

     - If this was not followed, unreachable code warning and error will pop out .
 Essentially, other cases will never be reached by the code because the default case will always be detected first.
     - The default case, denoted by a discard operator, also includes null values if not explicitly specified as a specific case on a switch statement.

+### Pattern types

+- **Type patterns** - *See Type tests section.*
+- **Parenthesized patterns** - Follows the rules of parenthesizing in logical and conditional operations.
+- **Conjunctive patterns** - Characterized by the use of the AND operator.
+- **Disjunctive patterns** - Characterized by the use of the OR operator.
+- **Negated patterns**
+- **Relational patterns**
+	- Another term for the conditional operations.
+	- If/else statement follows similar as that of the switch statement found under the *Relational patterns* section.

 ### Null checks

 ```csharp